- For current students

 Conditions for admission procedure: https://www.natur.cuni.cz/eng/study/prospective_students/ph.d.-study/conditions-of-admission-procedure

-2. An applicant is obliged to attend an admission interview in person on a specified date.
-Other forms of the admission interview will not be considered.
+2. An applicant is obliged to attend an entrance exam in person on a specified date.
+Other forms of the entrance exam (online) are exceptional and must be negotiated in advance.

-3. The course of the admission interview is composed of:
+3. The course of the entrance exam is composed of:

-a) a short presentation of their diploma thesis project (3-5 min),
+b) a short presentation of their diploma thesis project (3 min),

-b) a short presentation why the applicant is willing to enter the PhD course at the Department of Organic Chemistry, Charles University in Prague (2-3 min),
+c) a short presentation why the applicant is willing to enter the PhD course at the Department of Organic Chemistry, Charles University (2-3 min),

-c) a personal interview to access the applicant’s knowledge of chemistry.
+d) a personal interview to assess the applicant’s knowledge of chemistry.

-3. During the interview the applicant will be asked questions to evaluate his/her knowledge of chemistry.
+5. During the exam the applicant will be asked questions to evaluate his/her knowledge of chemistry.
 The provided answers will be used as the basis for evaluation.
 The maximum score is 100 points and those who should be allowed to enroll the course should achieve at least the 50 points level.
 (See Note 2)

-4. The final evaluation and the result of the interview, i.e. whether the applicant will be or not be accepted, will be announced the same date after evaluation of all applicants.
+6. The final evaluation and the result of the exam, i.e., whether the applicant will be or not be accepted, will be announced the same date after evaluation of all applicants.

 V Other (important) information